DaTingYeQing/Blender-ai-geometry-nodes/DESIGN.md

 If you understand Geometry Nodes well, **you can perhaps abstract it into tasks that help the AI**; conversely, however strong the AI is, it lacks the person who points it in the right direction.

-## 10. Finally
+## 9. Finally

 **There were many, many other ideas besides these, but eventually I always ran into the limits of my own ability.
 So I consider the project incomplete: a work in progress.**
 > This project doesn't seem to have much point — it's not really worth doing.
-What would be meaningful to me is getting hands-on with AI.**
+What would be meaningful to me is getting hands-on with AI.